 - Financial plan

-Product vision may be a simple document, chart, table, spreadsheet, or a graphical canvas that may contain at least 3 needed categories of information about the product as a minimum:
+Product vision may be a simple document, chart, table, spreadsheet, or a graph that should contain at least 3 required information categories regarding the product:

 - Target group